 In the past century not only the world of work has changed, but also the role of the ILO.
 The first major turning point after the end of the Second World War was the successively growing number of member states - above all the US and the Soviet Union, but in the course of decolonization also numerous new states of Asia and Africa.
 This shifted for the first time the interests within the ILO, which led to the adoption of a number of key conventions such as freedom of association and the right to collective bargaining.
 On the other hand, the focus was increasingly on an important second cornerstone of the ILO - the support in the implementation of labor and social standards.

-Since the 1950 years, the ILO has been advising governments in shaping their labor and social policies through various forms of technical development cooperation.
-"The ILO took on this task mainly because it was the main interest of the developing countries: international labor standards often did not reflect their situation, but they wanted practical support in building up their industries and training systems," says Maul.
-The first major ILO technical cooperation program, the Andean program, launched 1952 in Peru, Bolivia and Ecuador.
-2018 spent a total of 252,6 million dollars on 866 projects in emerging and developing countries.
-By comparison, the United Nations UNDP development program put 2018 nearly 4,4 billion dollars into some 4.700 projects.
+Since the 1950s, the ILO has been increasingly advising governments on shaping their labor and social policy through various forms of technical development cooperation.
+"The ILO took on this task primarily because it was the main interest of the developing countries: international labor standards often did not reflect their situation, rather these countries wanted practical support in setting up their industries and training systems," says Maul.
+The first major ILO program for technical cooperation, the Andean program, started in Peru, Bolivia and Ecuador in 1952.
+In 2018, the ILO spent a total of $ 252,6 million on 866 projects in emerging and developing countries.
+For comparison: The United Nations Development Program UNDP invested almost $ 2018 billion in around 4,4 projects in 4.700.